August 1st - Sonoma Valley, California

 goat when you run out of food.

-Golden, Colorado.
 The homeland and backyard of Budweiser's largest American competitor.
-So what did Frank and I do???
+So what did Frank and I do????
 Stay home and boycott Coors?
+Heck no!
+We took

-The tour began by loading us on a little bus, and taking us for a ride around town showing us all the highlights of the city and then dropping us off at the
+The tour began by loading us on a little bus and taking us for a ride around the town showing us all the highlights of the city and then dropping us off at the

 front door of the brewery.
-We were showed all the different steps to make beer, however it might not turn out as well if we tried it at home.
-The Mashing Tuns
+We were showed all the different steps to making Coors beer, however it might not turn out as well if we tried it at home.
+The

-that mash up all the different ingredients were enormous with half ton legs that mashed the barley and hops together.
-Hmmm maybe we could have Cody
+Mashing Bins that mash up all the ingredients were enormous with half ton legs that mashed the barley and hops together.
+Hmmmm, maybe we could have

-and Abbey mash them on the floor of their cage and then mix in the water.
-That wouldn't work since Cody would eat all the ingredients before they made it to
+Cody and Abbey mash them on the floor of their cage and then mix in the water.
+That wouldn't work since Cody would eat all the ingredients before they

-the mix.
+made it to the mix.
 Oh well, we will just stick with working for the competition.
-After the tour ended we drove downtown and walked around the quaint town of Golden.
-It
+After the tour ended we drove downtown and walked around the quaint town of

-had a huge river going through it that leads right to the Coors facility, so they have fresh mountain spring water delivered to them all day every day.
-Next to
+Golden.
+It had a huge river going through it that leads right to the Coors facility, so they have fresh mountain spring water delivered to them all day every

 July 17th - On the road